Experts share tips for how to help others in your community.

 It’s normal for children to be a little anxious about school shootings and emergency drills.
 If children appear extremely fearful, angry or withdrawn during or following an exercise, seek professional help.
 Involve mental health professionals in the development and implementation of drills and exercises.

-Our schools should be safe places where children can learn without fear of gun violence.
+Our schools and communities should be safe places where children can learn, play and grow without fear of gun violence.
 We urge policymakers and community leaders to come together and work to protect schools and end the scourge of gun violence our children face every day.
 Our nation must do a better job at preventing all forms of violence—including gun violence—in our schools.

 Other Helpful Resource and Guides from Our Experts